mantzas/patron/README.md

 Patron is french for `template` or `pattern`, but it means also `boss` which we found out later (no pun intended).

-Patron provides abstractions for the following functionality:
+Patron provides abstractions for the following functionality of the framework:

-- config
+- configuration
 - logging
 - metrics and tracing (TBD)
+- components and processors
+  - asynchronous message processing (RabbitMQ, Kafka)
+  - synchronous processing (HTTP)
 - service
-  - async message processing (RabbitMQ, Kafka)
-  - sync processing (HTTP)
-- server

 ## Config